-Picture gallery of Master Theodoric in the Chapel of the Holy Cross
+The picture gallery of Master Theodoric in the Chapel of the Holy Cross

 Air treatment units installed at the castle

 Data is transferred by radio communication to the courtyard, to the office of the castellan.
 From there, using the Reliance SCADA/HMI system, it's possible to monitor information about the current situation in the chapel on-line, including historical trends.
-In the event that limits are exceeded, the castellan is warned with an alarm.
+In the event that limits are exceeded, the castellan is warned by an alarm.

-The castellan's office with the installed visualization
+The castellan's office with the installed visualization project

 Visualization of air treatment units in the Chapel of the Holy Cross at Karlstejn Castle

-1x Reliance Runtime Control with 1,000 data points
+1 x Reliance Runtime Control with 1,000 data points